- About ROC full form

-According to the Companies Act, there are compliances that need to be filed by every private organization registered under the Companies Act.
-These compliances are done by the ROC full form.
-Annual compliances are filed by the ROC full form and these include annual return draft, revelation by Directors and refreshing the Statutory Register.
+According to the Companies Act, some compliances need to be filed by every private organization registered under the Companies Act.
+These compliances are done by the ROC in full form.
+Annual compliances are filed by the ROC in full form and these include annual return draft, revelation by Directors, and refreshing the Statutory Register.
 All comes under ROC full form compliances.

 Keep reading on Declaration of Directo’s salary as per companies act 2013